 Winzip, Winrar are popular packaging and compression tools for Windows operating system.
 Winzip was very popular in old times and this made zip compression algorithm popular too.
-Currenly a lot of file and folders are compressed with zip algorithm too.
+Currently, a lot of file and folders are compressed with zip algorithm too.
 Zip compression is supported by Minix, Atari, MacOS, Android too.
-We look look how to compress and decompress with zip algorithm in this post
+We look how to compress and decompress with zip algorithm in this post.

 To use zip functionality required packages should be downloaded they are not installed by default.
 We will install the packages named

 $ sudo apt-get install zip unzip -y